 Dear Friends and Colleagues,

-We are back!
-After a long northern hemisphere summer the blog has returned.
-The focus of local governments has largely moved to the monumental challenge of driving economic recovery, rebuilding local fiscal space and mitagating the continuing effects of this global pandemic whose impact is most acutely felt at the local level.
+Following a long northern hemisphere summer the Local Development Finance blog has returned… After the initial COVID-19 responses, the focus of many local governments has largely moved to the monumental challenge of driving economic recovery, rebuilding local fiscal space and mitagating the continuing effects of this global pandemic whose impact is most acutely felt at the local level.

 One critically important feature is that long term development plans and capital investment programmes must continue.
 This blog unites those who understand that local government finance is development finance and that local investment is a vehicle to accelerate the achievement of Agenda 2030.
 Our recent roundtable with cities and Development Finance Institutions discussed how the Covid-19 crisis has not halted work on high impact local investments but it has altered some of the calculations (see previous blog entry).